CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 These semantics map to an array of feature values that are used to create instances.
 The length of these arrays must be the same for all semantics and is equal to the number of instances.

-If a semantic has a dependency on another semantic, that semantic must be defined in order to be a valid tile.
+If a semantic has a dependency on another semantic, that semantic must be defined.
+If `SCALE` and `SCALE_NON_UNIFORM` are defined for an instance, both scaling operations will be applied.

 | Semantic | Data Type  | Description | Required |
 | --- | --- | --- | --- | --- |